AnnaMGardner/CS4641Project/index.md

 The stroke prediction dataset [1] will be used in this project.
 There are a total of 5110 rows (number of samples) and 12 columns with 11 features and one target column.
 The feature columns include physiological information believed to be relative to the chance of getting a stroke.
 The feature column contains integer values such as BMI and Glucose levels.
 It also contains string values such as Gender.
 It also contains boolean values such as known history of heart disease.
 The target value is a discrete value in which 0 corresponds to no stroke and 1 corresponds to a stroke.

-## Data Preprocessing
+### Data Preprocessing
 In order to prepare our data for both unsupervised and supervised analysis, we cleaned, standardized, reduced the dimensionality, and synthetically balanced our raw dataset.
 Some features in the raw data contain string values which are difficult for a machine learning algorithm to process.
 We converted these feature values into integer value with label encoding.
 For example, in the “gender” column, the “male” value is converted into 1, while the “female” value is 0.
 We also observed that in our raw data had some missing values for BMI.
 Given that only 3.9% of this data was missing, we kept this feature and filled any missing values with the mean value of the data column.
 To better understand the features in the data after label encoding and filling in missing data, we plotted the correlation heat map shown in Figure 1.
 Features with very high correlation to each other and very low correlation to the target are subject to be dropped to reduce the overall dimensionality of our data.
+Due to the low correlation value between the “id” and the target ”stroke” we dropped this feature.

+After dropping the “id” feature, we performed SMOTE to balance the data.
+A major issue in the given dataset is that the raw data is unbalanced.
+249 data points identify the chance of stroke, and 4821 data points identify no stroke given that stroke likelihood in the average patient is very low.
+In order to mitigate issues that arise from only 5% of our datapoints being from a patient who suffered from a stroke, we also rebalanced the dataset using the Synthetic Minority Oversampling Technique (SMOTE) [6].
+This process chooses samples with the same target value that are close to eachother in the feature space and selects new datapoints that exist on a line between them.
+The balanced data oversamples at the adjacent of the minority (positive) datapoints to have the same number of data points as the majority (negative) data (Figure 2 in results).
+We applied this method before performing PCA and T-SNE dimensionality reduction.
+Following these steps, we normalized the data between 1 and -1 in order to ensure that certain variables of different units would not have a disproportionate effect on our unsupervised and supervised learning models.

+Both the PCA and T-SNE methods were applied to further reduce the dimensions of our data for both the balanced and unbalanced data, into both 2D and into 3D, so that the data could be better visualized.
+We extracted the explained variance of the PCA method to understand the information we retained after reducing the dimensions.
+The processed data are visualized in 2D and 3D using both T-SNE methods (Figure 3 and 3.1 in results) and PCA (Figure 4 and 4.1 in results).
+The explained variance of different (and cumulative) principle component indexes for PCA is plotted in Figure 5 in results.

+### Unsupervised Learning

+Given that our data has 10 possible combinations of preprocessing as specified in data preprocessing section above, we ran two clustering algorithms, K-Means and Gaussian Mixture Modeling on these combinations to discover the approaches that were most effective in finding clusters.
+We quantified which models performed must successfully by calculating the Davies Bouldin and Silhouette Coefficient internal cluster evaluation measures of the clustering results.
+The possible combinations of data preprocessing are as follows:
+1. Unbalanced data with label encoding, filled BMI data, dropped patient id, normalization
+2. Balanced data with label encoding, filled BMI data, dropped patient id, normalization
+3. Unbalanced, cleaned data with 2d TSNE
+4. Balanced, cleaned data with 2d TSNE
+5. Unbalanced, cleaned data with 2d PCA
+6. Balanced, cleaned data with 2d PCA
+7. Unbalanced, cleaned data with 3d TSNE
+8. Balanced, cleaned data with 3d TSNE
+9. Unbalanced, cleaned data with 3d PCA
+10. Balanced, cleaned data with 3d PCA
+We analyzed the preprocessed datasets using two unsupervised clustering analysis approaches for expectation maximization.
+First we clustered using K-Means, and then with Gaussian Mixture Modeling (GMM).
+Then we calculated the Davies Bouldin and Silhouette Coefficients for each of these clusters.

+## Results

+### Data Preprocessing

+After label encoding and filling in missing BMI data, the correlation heatmap between features and targets is plotted and shown in Figure 1.
+Due to the expected low correlation value between the “id” and the target ”stroke” we dropped this feature.

 <img src="images/correlationHeatMap.png" style="display: block;
            margin-left: auto;